AdassaC/CEN3031-Project/README.md

 npm install
 npm start
 ```
+This will start the live server that allows you to run the website on a localhost.

 ## Features
-* Create a new user account and login to an existing account
+* Create a new user account using an email address, Google account, or Facebook account and login to an existing account
 * ...